 Milk the data.

-Every milking event already contains six distinct streams of operational intelligence.
-The biochemical signature of the milk encodes component composition, udder health status, reproductive cycle, and nutritional efficiency — simultaneously, at every cow, at every milking.
-Continuous inline measurement is the infrastructure to extract it.
+Every milking event already contains operational intelligence — milk quality, udder health, reproductive cycle, and nutritional efficiency — at every cow, at every milking.
+Merlin's continuous inline measurement is the infrastructure to extract it.

 The data pipeline is fully automatic.
 No sample handling.
 No manual steps.
 No laboratory wait.